 My book of poems about the Holocaust and my family, How To Spot One Of Us (2007), received endorsements from Nobel Laureate Elie Wiesel, famed historian Sir Martin Gilbert, and renowned rabbis Harold Kushner and Irving “Yitz” Greenberg, (Chairman Emeritus of the U.S. Holocaust Memorial Council), as well as renowned poets Mary Stewart Hammond, Yerra Sugarman, and Jeanne Marie Beaumont.
 My forthcoming poetry book, Seduction: Out of Eden, co-authored with Jaclyn Piudik, will be published by Kelsay Books in 2022.

-I am currently producing AFTER, a cinematic feature-length documentary in which contemporary poets perform and discuss the responsibility of artists to respond to the Holocaust.
+I am currently producing AFTER: Bringing the Dead Back to Life, a cinematic feature-length documentary in which contemporary poets perform and discuss the responsibility of artists to respond to the Holocaust.
 (See the AFTER: A Poetry Film page)

 An award-winning poet, I received a Certificate of Appreciation from the 261st Signal Brigade for my work in a Multi-National Forces Days of Remembrance Holocaust Memorial Service held at Camp Victory in Baghdad, Iraq, for which I also received a Citation from The Council of The City of New York.
 I recently received Honorable Mention for my poem, "The Poet Receives a Toolbox" from the Connecticut Poetry Society.